Heightweight/Heightweight/README.md

 - 👋 Hi, I’m @Heightweight
-- 👀 I’m interested in nothing
+- 👀 I’m interested in functional programming
-- 🌱 I’m currently learning nothin
+- 🌱 I’m currently learning how to write compilers
-- 💞️ I’m looking to collaborate on literally nothing
+- 💞️ I’m looking to collaborate on cryptography projects
-- 📫 How to reach me
+- 📫 How to reach me: usually via Discord

-do not <3

 <!---